java-kb/docs/docs/11-development/02-spring/internals/spring-security.md

 * Create a UsernamePasswordAuthenticationToken object with the information obtained from the HTTP request.
 * Request that Spring Security validates UsernamePasswordAuthenticationToken.
+* If the token is validated, it will set the authentication returned to it on SecurityContext Holder

 https://github.com/spring-projects/spring-security/blob/main/web/src/main/java/org/springframework/security/web/authentication/UsernamePasswordAuthenticationFilter.java
 ```java